Please select the category you are interested in learning more about.

 What are the FAFSA and CSS Profile?
 Are they required?

 The FAFSA is the Free Application for Federal Student Aid and is required in order for you to be considered for need-based assistance.
-Families who do not believe they will be eligible for need-based assistance should still consider filling out the FAFSA because you may be eligible for some assistance and having a FAFSA on file for your family allows ASC to consider you for institutional aid.
-The CSS Profile is a similar form but is not required by ASC.
-For a copy of the FAFSA
+Families who do not believe they will be eligible for need-based assistance should still consider filling out the FAFSA because they may be eligible for some assistance and having a FAFSA on file allows Agnes Scott to consider a student for institutional aid.
+The CSS Profile is a similar form but is not currently required by Agnes Scott.
+Learn more about the FAFSA and financial aid at Agnes Scott.

 What should I do in case of an emergency?